oven-sh/bun/docs/runtime/modules.md

 ## CommonJS

-Bun has native support for CommonJS modules (added in Bun v0.6.5).
+Bun has native support for CommonJS modules.
 ES Modules are the recommended module format, but CommonJS modules are still widely used in the Node.js ecosystem.
-Bun supports both module formats, so that existing CommonJS packages can be used.
+Bun supports both module formats.

 In Bun's JavaScript runtime, `require` can be used by both ES Modules and CommonJS modules.

-In Bun, you can `require()` ESM modules from CommonJS modules.
+If the target module is an ES Module, `require` returns the module namespace object (equivalent to `import * as`).
+If the target module is a CommonJS module, `require` returns the `module.exports` object (as in Node.js).

 | Module Type | `require()`      | `import * as`                                                           |
 | ----------- | ---------------- | ----------------------------------------------------------------------- |
 | ES Module   | Module Namespace | Module Namespace                                                        |
 | CommonJS    | module.exports   | `default` is `module.exports`, keys of module.exports are named exports |

-If the target module is an ES Module, `require` returns the module namespace object (equivalent to `import * as`).
-If the target module is a CommonJS module, `require` returns the `module.exports` object.

 ### What is a CommonJS module?